History of the County of Tripoli: Bertrand (1109–1112)

 Troops from all over the Latin East (the lands seized by the crusaders in the Near East) had assembled at the council of Tripoli.
 The presence of Genoese and Pisan fleets allowed the besiegers to blockade the city also from the sea.
 This forced the defenders to surrender to Baldwin I c.
 26 June 1109.
 His grant of safe conduct to the Tripolitans did not prevent the Genoese from sacking the city.
 Bertrand reasserted his fealty to Baldwin declaring himself Baldwin's homo ligius (liege man).
 Grateful for the Genoese's support during the siege, he ceded Jubail's comital two thirds to them.
 These districts were seized by the Genoese crusader Hugh Embriaco.

 According to the late 12th-century historian William of Tyre (d.
 1186), the Latin East was divided into four crusader states—Jerusalem, Antioch, Edessa and Tripoli.
 In contrast, earlier sources (such as a decree attributed to the papal legate Adhemar of Le Puy (d.
 1098), and a mid-12th-century author known as Pseudo-Fretellus) write of two states, Jerusalem and Antioch, divided by a river.
-Lewis tentatively associates it with the Arqa, the river marking the northern frontier of Bertrand's county after Tortosa was seized by Tancred, concluding that "the county of Tripoli at this point should not be regarded as a separate "crusader state", but rather Jerusalem's northermost fief" on account of Bertrand's oath of fealty to the Jerusalemite king.
+Lewis tentatively associates it with the Arqa, the river marking the northern frontier of Bertrand's county after Tortosa was seized by Tancred, concluding that "the county of Tripoli at this point should not be regarded as a separate "crusader state", but rather Jerusalem's northernmost fief" on account of Bertrand's oath of fealty to the Jerusalemite king.

 Shortly after Tripoli's conquest, the united forces of Toghtekin and the Seljuk commander Aqsunqur al-Bursuqi (d.
 1126) routed Bertrand's army, but the war between Tripoli and its Muslim neighbors soon reached a stalemate.
 In a truce, Toghtekin ceded al-Munaytira and Akkar—two fortresses in the Beqaa Valley—to Tripoli, and agreed to share the region's tax revenues with Bertrand.
 Bertrand actively supported Baldwin's military ventures, participating in the sieges of Beirut and Sidon in 1110, and fighting Damascene invaders in Galilee in 1111.
 His relationship with Tancred remained tense.
 During the visit of the Byzantine envoy Manuel Boutoumites (d. after 1112) in the Latin East in late 1111, he promised to join a Byzantine invasion of Antioch.
 On this occasion, according to the Byzantine princess Anna Komnene (d.
 1153), Bertrand confirmed his father's oath of fealty to Emperor Alexios.
 (Note: Accepting Albert of Aix's concurring report, the historian Ralph-Johannes Lilie proposes that Bertrand had already sworen fealty to Alexios in Constantinople during his travel towards Syria.)